How Much Credit Card Debt is Too Much?

 Three easy measures reveal when you have too much debt.

 Credit card debt has a way of creeping up to cause problems.
-Since credit cards are revolving debt, it means that your minimum payments increase the more you charge.
+Since credit cards are revolving debt, your minimum payments increase the more you charge.
 As a result, credit card debt can slowly take over your budget.
-Minimum payments eat up all your free cash flow and leave you struggling to cover daily expenses.
+Minimum payments consume your free cash flow and leave you struggling to cover daily expenses.

 3 ways to tell that you have too much credit card debt